pcaversaccio/hardhat-project-template-ts/README.md

 This template uses the [xdeploy](https://github.com/pcaversaccio/xdeployer) Hardhat plugin.
 Check out the documentation for more information on the specifics of the deployments.

-## `.env` File
+## Configuration variables

-In the `.env` file, place the private key of your wallet in the `PRIVATE_KEY` variable.
+Run `npx hardhat vars set PRIVATE_KEY` to set the private key of your wallet.
 This allows secure access to your wallet to use with both testnet and mainnet funds during Hardhat deployments.

-For more information on how this works, please read the documentation of the `npm` package [`dotenv`](https://www.npmjs.com/package/dotenv).
+You can also run `npx hardhat vars setup` to see which other [configuration variables](https://hardhat.org/hardhat-runner/docs/guides/configuration-variables) are available.

 ## Using a Ledger Hardware Wallet

 This template implements the [`hardhat-ledger`](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-ledger) plugin.
-In the `.env` file, place your Ledger account in the `LEDGER_ACCOUNT` variable.
+Run `npx hardhat set LEDGER_ACCOUNT` and enter the address of the Ledger account you want to use.

 ## Using the Truffle Dashboard